Last Updated on May 25, 2021 by Ed Joven

 - ½ cup Bell Pepper chopped

-- 1 tbsp Patis (Fish Sauce)
+- 1 tablespoon Patis (Fish Sauce)

 You also Need: